cityjson/cjdb/cjdb/README.md

 ### Quickstart example <a name="quickstart"></a>
 Sample CityJSON data can be downloaded from [3DBAG download service](https://3dbag.nl/nl/download?tid=901).

-Then, having the CityJSON file, a combination of [cjio](https://github.com/cityjson/cjio) (external CityJSON processing library) and cj2pgsql is needed to import it to a specified schema in a database.
+Then, having the CityJSON file, a combination of [cjio](https://github.com/cityjson/cjio) (external CityJSON processing library) and cjdb is needed to import it to a specified schema in a database.

 1. Convert CityJSON to CityJSONL